The Walther Model 2 and Model 5

 A number of sources have maintained that production of the Model 2 began in 1909.
 However, the 1911 ALFA Catalogue of Arms and the Outdoors lists only the Model 1.
 The patent application for the method of retaining the slide was not filed until 22 October 1911, and the patent for the automatic sight was not made until 8 January 1913.
 So the Model 2 was probably manufactured from 1913 through part of 1915, followed by the Model 5 which was likely produced from 1915 through 1923.
 I’m not certain about these dates, but we can certainly say that sometime in the middle of World War I Walther made some cosmetic changes to the Model 2 and renamed it the Model 5.
 Internally and externally the two guns are nearly identical.

 The Model 2 was available in two variants.
-The basic design features a hammer, a fixed barrel with concentric recoil spring, a side mounted extractor, and a chequered bayonet-style bushing at the front that secures the slide.
+The basic design features an internal hammer, a fixed barrel with concentric recoil spring, a side mounted extractor, and a chequered bayonet-style bushing at the front that secures the slide.
 The magazine holds 6 rounds.
 The manual safety lever locks the sear and hammer, but does not prevent the slide from being pulled back.
 Both variants are marked identically.
 The Model 2 is marked on the left side of the slide in all-capital sans-serif characters SELBSTLADE-PISTOLE CAL.6,35.WALTHER’S-PATENT with the Walther banner beneath it.
 The right side of the slide is unmarked.
 Later guns (above at least SN 25104) have an inscription on the right side of the slide in sans-serif characters, which reads WAFFENFABRIK Zella St. Blasii.
 The Model 2 serial number is on the right side trigger guard bow.
 There are nine angled square cuts at the rear of the slide, each about a millimeter wide, which serve as a gripping surface for retracting the slide.
 The standard grips are checkered hard rubber with the superposed CW logo in an oval at the top.
 On some guns, the oval on the left grip has “Caliber 6,35” instead of the CW logo.
 The standard finish was blue, but nickel was available by special order.
 Wood or ivory grips were also available by special order.

 I have located two patents for the Walther Model 2.
 Carl Walther filed for a patent on the method of retaining the slide with a bushing at the front on 22 October 1911, and patent number 256606 was granted on 17 February 1913.
 Two years later he filed for a patent on the “automatic sight” loaded chamber indicator (8 January 1913) and patent number 271863 was granted on 19 March 1914.